 This is the official Alabama Cooperative Extension System logo.
 This logo replaces all previous Alabama Extension logos.

-The Alabama Extension name and emblems should not be used by commercial vendors or for private endorsement.
+The Alabama Extension name and emblems should not be used by commercial vendors without written permission or for private endorsement.
 Unauthorized use of Alabama Extension names and emblems are strictly prohibited.
-Questions about usage should be addressed to Emery Tschetter, Director of Communications and Marketing, Alabama Cooperative Extension System, Auburn University, Alabama 36849 or email@example.com.
+Questions about usage should be addressed to Bruce Dupree, Manager, Creative Services, Communications, Strategic Marketing, and Client Relations, Alabama Cooperative Extension System, Auburn University, Alabama 36849 or email@example.com.

 - In standard, day-to-day use, the state of Alabama shape and university names should always be dark blue (PMS 288).
 The Extension “e” within the state shape should always be white and the “xtension” should be green (PMS 362).